 Human-relevant research methods, like human-cell and computer modeling, can help scientists explore how sepsis progresses, how it affects individuals differently, who is more at risk, and much more—and these methods have been hailed by experts.
 A 2015 study conducted by veterinarians, animal technologists, and scientists found that human genomic information could “replace the need for mouse models in disease discovery and drug development.”

 PETA has relentlessly pushed the scientific community to embrace these methods.
-Our actions have included organizing eye-catching demonstrations, releasing a shocking eyewitness investigation that led to the defunding of Rajesh Aneja’s cruel experiments on mice, gathering hundreds of thousands of e-mails from supporters, and presenting the case against using animals in sepsis experiments at an international scientific conference.
+Our actions have included organizing eye-catching demonstrations, releasing a shocking eyewitness investigation, gathering hundreds of thousands of e-mails from supporters, and presenting the case against using animals in sepsis experiments at an international scientific conference.
 Finally, in 2019, NIH announced its intention to prioritize animal-free research.
 This is just the beginning.

 No Matter What, Other Animals Don’t Belong in Labs